-Advocate for trails and landscape grants consistent with the Waterfront Connections Plan that calls for further landscape, street scape and public access improvements to the Stockton Channel.
+Advocate for trails and landscape grants consistent with the Waterfront Connections Plan that calls for further landscape, streetscape, and public access improvements to the Stockton Channel.

-Support efforts to provide high speed capacity broadband provisions for all libraries to ensure full, equal electronic services.
+Support efforts to provide high-speed capacity broadband provisions for all libraries to ensure full, equal electronic services.

-Support legislation and regulations that provide addition funding for public parks and advocate that Stockton receive equitable funding from statewide revenues
+Support legislation and regulations that provide additional funding for construction and maintenance of public parks and advocate that Stockton receive equitable funding from statewide revenues

-Advocate for state funding opportunities that support energy efficient technology initiatives (i.e. green data center) or those that support Digital Cities initiatives (i.e. Mobile City Hall, Public WIFI).
+Advocate for state funding opportunities that support energy-efficient technology initiatives (i.e. green data center) or those that support Digital Cities initiatives (i.e. Mobile City Hall, Public WIFI).